braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 - If your source platform prompts for a request type, select **POST**.
 - If your source platform provides authentication options, select **No authentication**.
 - If your source platform asks for secrets, select **No secrets**.
-3. Refresh your page in Braze to see if the webhook has been received.
-If it was received, you should see a webhook payload under “Most recent webhook”.
+3. Refresh your page in the Braze dashboard to see if the webhook has been received.
+If it was received, you should see a webhook payload under **Most recent webhook**.

 Here’s what it looks like for Typeform: